sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 The approach to its implementation will be that of an iterative one towards the target state using three stages:

 1. **Stage 1: Foundation and awareness**
-    - Expose existing ESDC IT teams already working close or at the Target State by promoting their visibility in the organization and granting them the authority to operate under the Target State (e.g. teams in the CPP-E project).
+    - Expose existing ESDC IT teams already working close or at the Target State by promoting their visibility in the organization and granting them the authority to operate under the Target State (e.g., teams in the CPP-E project).
     - Sanction 1 IT Product to operate under the new Target State model
     - Sanction 1 IT-Enabled Project to operate under the new Target State model
-    - Build a temporary, funded, DevOps Community of Excellence (3 year life) that will act as change agents and coaches for existing ESDC IT teams towards their DevOps adoption
+    - Build a temporary, funded, DevOps Community of Excellence (3-year life) that will act as change agents and coaches for existing ESDC IT teams towards their DevOps adoption
     - Identify “Champions” by functions.
-    These champions provide coaching and mentoring to other teams (i.e. the start of “enabling teams” that the Team Topology[^11]  concept refers to)
+    These champions provide coaching and mentoring to other teams (i.e., the start of “enabling teams” that the Team Topology[^11]  concept refers to)
     - Raise Awareness on the need for System Administrators to move towards Site Reliability Engineers
 2. **Stage 2: Infrastructure and Legacy readiness**
-    - Identify 2 IT-enabled Projects touching Legacy systems for piloting and scope them towards the Target State direction (as per the Target Architecture Vision for Legacy)
+    - Identify 2 IT-enabled projects touching legacy systems for piloting and scope them towards the Target State direction (as per the Target Architecture Vision for Legacy)
     - Provide common DevOps pipelines for IT teams to use (funded, passed SA&A, and adopted as Technical Standards)
-    - Experiment with non-production environments, for legacy systems, in the public cloud (e.g. testing environments)
+    - Experiment with non-production environments, for legacy systems, in the public cloud (e.g., testing environments)
 3. **Stage 3: Scale**
     - Identify “Platform teams” that provides services to DevOps teams, through tooling and APIs
-    - Identify “Complicated subsystem teams” that provide specialized expertise to DevOps teams (e.g. mainframes, complex mathematics, analytics)
+    - Identify “Complicated subsystem teams” that provide specialized expertise to DevOps teams (e.g., mainframes, complex mathematics, analytics)
     - Produce IITB organizational structure (multi-functional teams oriented), and its associated Financial Model
 4. **Stage 4: Normalize and manage Legacy**
     - Mandate all greenfield IT-Enabled Projects (not touching legacy infrastructures) to operate under the Target State Model